aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/3d-scenes-and-models/change-plane-orientation/_index.md

 ---
-title: "How to Export OBJ: Modifying Plane Orientation for Precise 3D Scene Positioning in Java"
+title: "How to Export OBJ - Modifying Plane Orientation for Precise 3D Scene Positioning in Java"
 linktitle: "How to Export OBJ: Modifying Plane Orientation for Precise 3D Scene Positioning in Java"
 second_title: "Aspose.3D Java API"
 description: "Learn how to export OBJ files while adjusting plane orientation using Aspose.3D for Java.
 Step‑by‑step guide to export 3D model OBJ and save scene as OBJ."